 Help desk/customer service personnel are some of an organization’s most vulnerable staff members.
 This is because their job is to provide “help” in a friendly and polite manner.
 As a result, attackers often exploit this to learn sensitive information.

-Attackers will usually obtain the needed phone numbers from an organization’s website in addition to any specific routing emails used for customer support.
+Attackers will usually obtain the needed phone numbers from an organization’s website, in addition to any specific routing emails used for customer support.
 Attackers may call from a spoofed, blocked, or private phone number.
-An attacker posing as a customer can usually cull enough information from social media and other sites in order to answer simple security questions.
+An attacker posing as a customer can usually cull enough information from social media platforms and other sites to answer simple security questions.
 The attacker could also ask for a password reset or try to change something on a customer’s account in order to have access to it themselves.